spacepy/spacepy/Doc/source/install_windows.rst

 If you wish to use CDF files, download and install the `NASA CDF library
 <http://cdf.gsfc.nasa.gov/>`_.
 Again, the 32-bit installer is required, e.g.
-CDF33_1-SETUP-32.EXE.
+CDF34_1_0-SETUP-32.EXE.
 The default installation directory is recommended to help SpacePy find the library.

-The other dependencies should be installable with ``easy_install``.
+The other dependencies should be installable with ``pip``.
 From a command prompt, run::

-    easy_install networkx ffnet h5py
+    pip install networkx ffnet h5py

 Finally, install SpacePy using the installer EXE.
 Be sure to choose the installer that matches your version of Python, either 2.6 or 2.7.